intel/intel-xpu-backend-for-triton/docs/test_docs/end_to_end_tests.md

 # Overview
-This doc contains [Torchdynamo Benchmarks](https://github.com/pytorch/pytorch/tree/main/benchmarks/dynamo) setup for Intel® XPU Backend for Triton\*.
+This doc contains [Torchdynamo Benchmarks](https://github.com/pytorch/pytorch/tree/main/benchmarks/dynamo) setup for XPU Backend for Triton\*.

 The Benchmark contains different suites and shares as a common frontend usage.
-This doc below is an example showing [Hugging Face](https://huggingface.co/) End-to-End models for triton.
+This doc below is an example showing [Hugging Face\*](https://huggingface.co/) End-to-End models for triton.

 # Pre-Request
 The PyTorch version should be the same as the one in [installation guide for intel_extension_for_pytorch](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html#installation-guide).